-The study concludes that the Syndicate bank is meeting the lines of the RBI for opening branches in areas with population 2,000 by offering no frills account and by simplifying KYC norms still a lot is desired to be done to achieve progress in the inclusion progression and the inclusion programme.
-Bank needs to create more awareness banking services among rural people.
-The local panchayattod per effectively loss beautiful people. effectively join hands to achieve complete financial inclusion cial inclusion may be a social responsibility in the short run bulle turn out to be a huge business opportunity in the short run business opportunity in the long run. inclusion of the unbanked masses is expected to unleash the long run. untapped potential of the bottom of pyramid section of Indian omy.
-Perhaps, financial inclusion of pyramid section of Indian growth and prosperity in column can begin the next revolution growth and prosperity in our country.
+The study concludes that the Syndicate bank is meeting the lines of the RBI for opening branches in areas with population 2,000 by offering no frills account and by simplifying KYC nems still a lot is desired to be done to achieve progress in the finan-inclusion progress in the finaninclusion programme.
+Bank needs to create more awareness in the awareness and banking services among rural people.
+The local panchayattod hit effectively join hands to achieve complete financial inclusion for cial inclusion may be cial inclusion may be a social responsibility in the short run bul it of the s turn out to be a huge business opportunity in the short run business opportunity in the long run.
+Financial inclusion of the unbanked masses is expected to unleash the hard untapped potential of the bottom of pyramid section of indian er omy.
+Perhaps, financial inclusion can begin the next revolution of growth and prosperity in our country.